Installation

 FAQ / Troubleshooting

-Known issues with building the application-wrapper
+Known issues with building the application wrapper

 The application does not start / I get an error message